Ngquke26/Ngquke26.gihtub.io/README.md

 - Before, when we were told by our lecturer to make the video and submit it, the instruction we were given was that the size of the video must not exceed 25MB.
 - Back then my video did not exceed the required size and I managed to answer the total amount of questions that were required.
 - Now, when I was uploading the video on github, it did not allow me to upload a video of that size.
-- I had to find ways of compressing a video so that it can have small size that github would allow.
+- I had to compress the video using the Movie clip software  so that it can have small size that github would allow.
 - When I managed to upload the video, it was not playing because of the size.
+- I had to find another alterative way of uploading the video.
+- I created a channel on you tube using the account I always had.
+- I tried to upload the original video on You tube but because of the size,I was unable to upload it.
-- I then tried to compress it again and upload again.
+- I then took the compressed video I was trying to upload on github, and tried to upload it on you tube again.
+- Because I did not want just anyobe to see and access the video, I uploaded it as unlisted so that it can only be accessed by people who have the link to my video.
+- The video was uploaded successfully then I finally managed to embed the link so that it can be accessible through the gitub pages

 ## LEARNING PROOF
 **LinkedIn Learning Certificate**